-Pontypool – the next Swift Friendly Town in Wales
+Pontypool – A Swift Friendly Town

 We’ve been working with Project Nestbox to encourage swifts to nest in the area.
 We already have swifts visiting some areas of Torfaen and this project aims to increase the numbers of these amazing summer visitors.
 Swifts fly from Africa each year, arriving in April or early May and leave again in August.